You are here:

 Five years after the 1954 Brown v.
 Board of Education decision, the New York City Board of Education announced a plan to desegregate a few schools in Brooklyn and Queens.
 Black and Puerto Rican students who lived in Bedford-Stuyvesant, in Brooklyn, would be bused to a few schools in the Glendale-Ridgewood area of Queens, where the schools were all-white.
 Parents, and particularly white mothers, organized this protest.

-Tags: segregationist organizing, women's organizing, protest, white people, photography & imagery,
+Tags: racist segregation, women's activism, protest, white people, photography, imagery, and visual representation

 Date: Jun 25, 1959